ReactiveMongo/reactivemongo-site/releases/0.12/documentation/tutorial/play.md

 mongodb.uri = "mongodb://someuser:somepasswd@host1:27017,host2:27017,host3:27017/your_db_name?authSource=authdb&rm.nbChannelsPerNode=10"
 {% endhighlight %}

-To configure connection pool different from the default one (for the `@NamedDatabase` annotation), the key must be `mongodb.ANY_NAME.uri`.
+To configure a connection pool different from the default one (for the `@NamedDatabase` annotation), the key must be `mongodb.ANY_NAME.uri`.

 {% highlight text %}
 mongodb.ANY_NAME.uri = "mongodb://localhost:27017/another_pool"